NEW STUDENT ORIENTATION

 SOCIAL EVENTS AND SPORTING ACTIVITIES

-Student Services is pleased to put on a number of events to enhance the student experience throughout the academic year:
+Student Services is pleased to host a number of events to enhance the student experience throughout the academic year, including:

 - Spirit of the Season Week

 - Year End Celebration and Talent Show

 - Dust Bowl: Boucher Annual Ball Hockey Tournament